playfulprogramming/playfulprogramming/content/crutchcorn/posts/how-computers-speak/index.md

 While we've talked about compiled languages (A.O.T. and J.I.T. alike), we haven't yet talked about how computers can convert high-level language source code into assembly.
 How does it know what commands to map to which instructions?

 I'm glad you asked!
-Inside of **every compiler** is a piece of software that **turns your source code into something called an "Abstract Syntax Tree" (AST)**.
+Inside of **every compiler** is a piece of software that **turns your source code into something called an [Abstract Syntax Tree (AST)](pfp-snitip:#abstract-syntax-tree)**.
 An AST takes the human-readable text and turns it into machine-understandable data using a rigid set of rules.
 Once in this state, an AST is easier to map and match to the related instructions.

 Let's take the following JavaScript variable assignment: